-Soft & Chewy Ginger Cookies are loaded with warm spice and coated in crunchy raw sugar for crinkly, sparkly cookies that are as pretty as they are delicious!
+Soft Ginger Cookies are loaded with warm spice and coated in crunchy sugar for chewy, crinkly, sparkly cookies that are as pretty as they are delicious!

 Three cheers for holiday baking!
 Who's with me?
 It's time to think Christmas cookies, my friends, and I've got a soft, chewy ginger delight to add to your platter this December.